-A Heatmap is a great tool for visualizing complex statistical data and understanding what users do on your website, where they click, how far they scroll, where they spend the majority of the time, what they look at or ignore.
+A heatmap is a great tool for visualizing complex statistical data and understanding what users do on your website, including where they click, how far they scroll, where they spend most of their time, and what they look at or ignore.
 The ultimate way to measure how your users interact and use your website is through heatmaps and session replays.
 Nowadays, most websites use heatmaps to make data sets comprehensible and actionable.
 Also, there are plenty of Heatmap service providers available in the market.

 Let’s dive deep into Heatmap and find how you can get started with it.

 What is a Heatmap & What does it Show?

-A heat map (or Heatmap) is a two-dimensional graphical representation of data where values are represented by colour.
+A heat map (or heatmap) is a two-dimensional graphical representation of data where values are represented by colour.
 The colour variation may be by hue or intensity and provides an immediate visual summary of information to the reader about how your users use your site at a glance.
 This means you can quickly pinpoint elements of your website layout that perfectly serve their purpose and those that deserve extra attention and care.

 Heat Mapping software collects data from a web page and displays that data over the web page itself.
-By aggregating user behavior, Heatmaps facilitate data analysis and identify trends and optimize for further engagement.
-Heatmaps are most commonly used to show user behavior on specific web pages like where users have clicked on a page, how far they have scrolled down a page, what they look at or ignore.
-These data can be very useful for conversion rate optimization, thereby improving the user experience on their website.
+By aggregating user behaviour, heatmaps facilitate data analysis, identify trends, and optimize for further engagement.
+Heatmaps are most commonly used to show user behaviour on specific web pages, like where users have clicked on a page, how far they have scrolled down a page, and what they look at or ignore.
+These data can be handy for conversion rate optimization, thereby improving the user experience on their website.

 What are the Different Types of Heatmaps?